Salmon Act 1986: Handling salmon/fish in suspicious circumstances

 As originally enacted, section 32 of the act was headed "Handling salmon in suspicious circumstances".
-This section creates an offence in England and Wales or Scotland for any person who receives or disposes of any salmon in circumstances where they believe, or could reasonably believe, that the salmon has been illegally fished.
-Essentially, this is a provision aimed at reducing salmon poaching by making the handling of poached salmon a criminal offence.
+This section creates an offence in England and Wales for any person who receives or disposes of any salmon in circumstances where they believe, or could reasonably believe, that the salmon has been illegally fished.
 Section 22 introduces a parallel provision into Scottish law.
-As amended by section 229 of the Marine and Coastal Access Act 2009, section 32 is now headed "Handling fish in suspicious circumstances"; consequently, it now applies not only to salmon but also to trout, eels, lampreys, smelt, and freshwater fish, as well as any additional fish that may be specified by an order under section 40A of the Salmon and Freshwater Fisheries Act 1975.
+As amended by section 229 of the Marine and Coastal Access Act 2009, section 32 is now headed "Handling fish in suspicious circumstances" and thus also applies to trout, eels, lampreys, smelt, and freshwater fish, as well as any additional fish that may be specified by orders issued under section 40A of the Salmon and Freshwater Fisheries Act 1975.

-The offence (whether as originally enacted, as amended by the Marine and Coastal Access Act, or both) is regularly cited, often without context, in lists of British laws that are deemed to be quirky, absurd, or archaic.
+The offence (whether as originally enacted, or as amended, or both) is regularly cited, often without context, in lists of British laws that are deemed to be strange or archaic.